 The name itself conjures up azure crystal-clear warm waters, miles of untouched white sand and some of the best scuba diving and snorkeling that Africa has to offer.
 Add to that the famous coral islands of the archipelagos, and you have a winning recipe!
 It’s no wonder that Mozambique is one of the top honeymoon destinations and that couples and families alike flock to its sandy shores for the ultimate sun, sand and sea holiday.

 So to warm us up as we armchair travel on this wintery day, we’ve decided to feature Mozambique as our top travel destination and will highlight some of its best bits.
 For starters, this country literally has hundreds of miles of Indian Ocean coastline and easily counts amongst one of Africa’s premier romantic getaways and beach destinations.
 We fly most of our clients directly to one of the islands in the archipelagos, the two main ones being the Bazaruto Archipelago in the south and the Quirimbus in the north.
-Our favourite destination in northern Mozambique is Ibo Island Lodge, which has just undergone an upgrade and is looking fabulous.
+One of our favourite lodges in northern Mozambique is Ibo Island Lodge.

 Intrepid travelers (who have visited Africa a few times), as well as extreme nature lovers, should definitely try and visit the Gorongosa National Park.
 A sought after destination for biologists and scientists alike, this is where David Attenborough recently shot the final episode of his series Life entitled Africa: The Future.